Numerical Analysis of Differential Equations

 from the finite difference discretization of the Laplacian (classical iterations,

 conjugate gradients, multigrid).
-The largest portion of the
+The remainder of the course will

 computational examples and projects using